 BTP continues to reduce the Greenhouse Gas emissions within the estate.
-In part this has been away from office-based working.
+In part this has been due to a shift towards agile working away from office-based working.
 There have been no significant site closures in 2019/20 nor 2018/19.